-Dashboards can be brilliant.
+Website performance dashboards can be brilliant.
 They can act as a living mirror for your team, reflecting successes and challenges to address.
 They can prove the value of your work to clients and higher-ups in an easily digestible way.
-And they can reveal what your audience needs from your website.
+And they can reveal what your audience wants.

 Equally they can be totally useless.
 And don’t be fooled by the shiny ones.
 A pretty design and technical impressiveness are no indication of usefulness.

 It’s hard to achieve the former, and easy to bang out the latter.
 To create a useful dashboard you need to do a bit of work up front to:

 - define your audience and their goals for the product

 - get rid of most of the data

 - start with a low-fi design and iterate